hiamani/presetter/README.md

 # presetter

-An enhanced preset manager external for Max.
+An enhanced preset manager external for Max, with naming, pagination, and filters.

 ![img](resources/presetter.png)